cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 <img src="images/k8s-bulletinboard-target-picture-users-app-and-db-helm.png" width="800" />

-## Purpose:
+### Overall purpose:

 We provide a helm chart first for you to work with a bit more complex one compared to the helm exercise.
 Also it gives us an easy way to setup the user service without you having to write all the yamls again.

 ## The helm chart

 We provide a almost complete helm chart for the User Service: <LINK TO CHART>
-In it we use 2 images, first, like for ads, a postgres docker image to persist data and second the user service image described in detail below.
-The structure of the K8s entities is similar to the one you just created for ads.
+In it we use 2 images:
+First, like for ads, a postgres docker image to persist data.
+And second the user service image described in detail below.
+The structure of the K8s entities in this chart is similar to the ones you created for ads.

 ## User Service Docker image